matthewscheer/rancher-for-home/README.md

 Docker-for-Desktop doesn't come with any extra tools installed.
 We could apply some static YAML manifest files with `kubectl`, but rather than reinventing the wheel, we want leverage existing work from the Kubernetes community.  `helm` is the package management tool of choice for Kubernetes.

 `helm` `charts` provide templating syntax for Kubernetes YAML manifest documents.
-With `helm` you can create configurable deployments instead of just using static files.
+With `helm` we can create configurable deployments instead of just using static files.
 For more information about creating your own catalog of deployments, check out the docs at https://helm.sh/

 ### Initialize Helm on your Cluster